mactrias/mactrias/README.md

 ### Where am I heading?

-My main goal is to become a true professional in the programming world, focusing primarily on Backt-end, which is what I am most passionate about.
+My main goal is to become a true professional in the programming world, focusing primarily on Backend development, which is my greatest passion.
 Undoubtedly, the journey ahead will involve embracing new technologies, and the process of continuous ideation will be unceasing.
-Follow me in this adventure!
+Join me on this adventure!

 ---